CDP vs Data Warehouse: What's the difference?

-The confusion lies in the fact that both systems ingest data from multiple sources and allow stakeholders across various teams to access that data.
+The confusion lies in the fact that both systems ingest and store data from multiple sources, and allow stakeholders across various teams to access that data.
 A closer look, however, reveals that data warehouses and CDPs are fundamentally different tools and that they are not mutually exclusive.
-In fact, they can be used together to unlock numerous use cases.
+In fact, they can be used in tandem to accelerate time to value.

 What is a data warehouse?

 As defined by Amazon Web Services (AWS), a data warehouse is a central repository of information that can be analyzed to make more informed decisions.
-Data warehouses collect processed data from transactional systems, relational databases, and other sources on a regular cadence (often not in real time) and organize it into databases.
+Data warehouses collect processed data from transactional systems, relational databases, and other sources in batches and organize it into databases.

-Marketers, product managers, and data scientists use applications such as business intelligence (BI) tools and SQL clients to access and analyze data within the data warehouse.
+Product, Analytics, and Data teams use applications such as business intelligence (BI) tools and SQL clients to access and analyze data within the data warehouse.
 The value of data warehouses is in their ability to collect, organize, and store large amounts of data in a way that is easily accessible to these applications’ reports, dashboards, and analytics queries.